 We consider manufacturing industry to be central to our economic well being as a country.
 Whatever we choose to make for ourselves must be of excellent quality.
 An emphasis will be placed on developing new technology, which will be used facilitate the production of more and better goods and services.

 We should be able to produce what we need here in Britain such as white goods, clothing and footwear, furniture, and electrical goods etc; the everyday items that mark a modern standard of living.
 This goes for the equipment and materials used for construction too, and we should build new, better, and affordable housing for working people.

-Britain can support its own chemical industry and to introduce appropriate health and safety and environmental safeguards.
-However as with all large-scale enterprises, state investment will be required.
+Britain can support its own chemical industry and has the ability to introduce appropriate health, safety and environmental safeguards.
+However, as with all large-scale enterprises, state investment will be required.

 We need British vehicle production and a components industry, rather than the assembly of imported parts.
 Production of our own cars, buses and trains will contribute to rebuilding of our transport infrastructure.
 In the 1990s, we had the third largest aerospace industry and were still capable of building entire planes.
 We should retain our independent aerospace capability, both military and civil.

 Shipbuilding and repair yards must be opened.
 As an island, we need to be able to produce and maintain our fishing fleet and merchant navy.
 British built and registered ships should carry a larger proportion of our trade.